How do mutations in the cystic fibrosis (CF) gene relate to the clinical manifestations of the disease?

 Genetic Epidemiology—Incidence and Ethnic Distribution

 The incidence of CF varies tremendously according to ethnicity.
 Also, those countries, such as the United States, that have universal newborn screening for CF will have more accurate measures of incidence than those countries that do not.
 CF occurs in about 1 in 3500 white births, 1 in 17,000 African Americans, and 1 in 90,000 Asians in Hawaii.
 Once considered a disease affecting only children, the life expectancy in CF has increased dramatically in the past 3 decades.
-Now 41% are over 18 years of age, and median predicted survival has increased from 28 years for ...
+Now 41% are over 18 years of age, and median predicted survival has increased from 28 ...